mrDarcyMurphy/saltstack-node-koa/README.md

 ### TODO

-* setup pm2 to start and monitor the app.
+* create an unprivileged user to boot the app
+* find a better way to install pm2.
+* put necessary pm2 configuration in that user's `~/.pm2/custom_options.sh` [*](https://github.com/Unitech/pm2#configuration--customization)
-* ensure the app starts with harmony flag turned on.
+* start the app with pm2 with harmony flag turned on.
+* ensure the port works right, and heck, maybe even forward it to the host.

 ### Caveats